sodadata/docs/soda/glossary.md

 ### metric
 A property of the data in your dataset.
 See [Metrics and checks]({% link soda-cl/metrics-and-checks.md %}).

-### metric store
-The component in Soda Cloud that stores metric measurements.
-This component facilities the visualization of changes to your data over time.

 ### monitor
 (Deprecated) A set of details you define in Soda Cloud which Soda SQL used when it ran a scan.
 Now deprecated and replaced by a [check](#check).